getpopper/popper/docs/sections/guides.md

 ```sh
 jupyter lab --ip 0.0.0.0 --no-browser --allow-root
 ```
-Skip this second step if you only need the shell interface
+Skip this second step if you only need the shell interface.

 Remarks:
 - `--ip 0.0.0.0` allows the user to access JupyterLab from outside the container (by default,